dragonlock2/JABI/README.md

 ### Clients

-First let's install a few dependencies.
+If you want to build from source, you'll need to install a few dependencies.

 - macOS
     - `brew install git cmake libusb grpc openssl`